-4.8 BDA2GC (Broadband Direct-Air-to-Ground Communications)
+BDA2GC (Broadband Direct-Air-to-Ground Communications)

-Doc 015rev2

-4.8.1 Compatibility with the current regulatory framework
+Compatibility with the current regulatory framework

 BDA2GC systems are compatible with article 5 of the Radio Regulations, in so far as this application can be subsumed under the given allocation to the mobile service.
 A mobile service is a radiocommunication service between mobile and land stations, or between mobile stations (article 1.24 RR).
 A mobile station is a station in the mobile service intended to be used while in motion or during halts at unspecified points (article 1.67 RR).
 A land station is a station in the mobile service not intended to be used while in motion (article 1.69 RR).

+[Editors note

+1. BDA2GC belongs to AMS

+2. It is not compatible with region 1 RR

+3. What could be done to change the region 1 allocation (time frame)

+4. What could be done without a region 1 allocation]

+[proposal from doc FM50(11)47]

+A BDA2GC is an Aeronautical Mobile Service (AMS).
+The band 1452-1492 MHz is currently allocated to the Mobile Service except aeronautical mobile in Region 1.
+BDA2GC application is therefore not compatible with current allocations in Article 5 of the Radio Regulations.
+Compatibility with the radio regulations could be ensured by suppressing the current exception to aeronautical mobile service in Region 1.
+This requires a decision by a World Radio Conference.
+Such a decision usually requires 2 conferences study cycles, a first WRC to define an agenda item and a resolution and a second WRC to conclude on the allocation, based on the compatibility studies between BDA2GC and other services allocated in the band.
+The compatibility with the Radio Regulations could therefore be reached in 2018/19 at the earliest.

+A BDA2GC is an Aeronautical Mobile Service (AMS).
+The band 1452-1492 MHz is currently allocated to the Mobile Service except aeronautical mobile in Region 1 on a co-primary basis.

+[Although the AMS is a Mobile Service,] BDA2GC is not compatible with the current allocations in Article 5 of the Radio Regulations.

+[Editors note: to be discussed in the context of section 6: The current exception to the aeronautical mobile service in Region 1 would need to be suppressed.
+In the case of mutual agreement within CEPT and compatibility with other services in operation a service implementation could be considered prior to such a modification.]

-As described in section 1.1 above, the transmission of radio waves for the purpose of exchange of data between the ground and continental aircraft fleets is radiocommunication between mobile stations on board aircraft and land stations on ground.
+As described above, the transmission of radio waves for the purpose of exchange of data between the ground and continental aircraft fleets is radiocommunication between mobile stations on board aircraft and land stations on ground.
 During the discussion at the second PT FM48 meeting the question was raised whether a Broadband DA2GC system would be in line with the definition of the aeronautical mobile service (AMS).

 Definitions according to the ITU Radio Regulations (Edition 2008, WRC-07):